 A growing international community of scholars and researchers has been interpreting all aspects of L.M.
 Montgomery, including adaptations and extensions in print, on screen, on stage, and as part of commodity culture.
 These researchers continue to find new ways to examine this body of work, in terms of empire and nation, sexuality and repression, performance and resistance, parody and allusion, space and place, memory and forgetting, as well as national and international appeal and reception.

 I invite you to explore this website, which promises to keep up with the latest conversation.
 Whether you are an academic, a student, or a life-long reader of Montgomery’s work, I hope this resource will prove useful to you.
 Read and comment on the blog.
-Join the conversation on Facebook or Twitter.
+Join the discussion on the L.M.
+Montgomery Readathon and check out the new Conversations about L.M.
+Montgomery initiative.
+Follow this site on Facebook and Twitter.
 Contact me with questions and findings.

 The L.M.
 Montgomery Library

 Now from University of Toronto Press: The L.M.
 Montgomery Library, a new set of books that collects Montgomery’s extensive periodical publications and makes them available to her worldwide twenty-first-century readership.
-A volume of selected writings and a volume of selected poems are currently available, while several more volumes are in progress.
+A volume of selected writings, a volume of selected poems, and a volume of selected stories are currently available, while several more volumes are in progress.

 Fully Restored Editions